-Starting Off Your Year — And Your Day — On the Right Foot
+Start Your Day Off On the Right Foot – With Breakfast

-We all make our New Year’s resolutions to get healthier at the beginning of every year.
+We all make resolutions to get healthier at the beginning of every year.
 So why shouldn’t we resolve to stay healthier at the beginning of every day, too?

 We’ve heard for years that breakfast may be the most important meal of all.
 With so many delicious — and occasionally even nutritious — options around the Pinehurst, Southern Pines and Aberdeen area of North Carolina, there’s no reason not to treat yourself to a healthy jump start to your day.

 Here are a few of our area favorites:

 Started in 2010 by Betsy Markey and has quickly become an icon of Southern Pines.
 Open for breakfast and lunch, patrons enjoy savory and sweet dessert crepes, plus tasty soups, Panini sandwiches and salads.
 One of the few restaurants in town specializing in gluten-free crepe batter and health choices.
 Recently went through an expansion to gain more seating.
 Restaurant is warm and home-y with a good atmosphere and memorable food, while the service is prompt and courteous.
 Crepes are fresh, flavorful, tasty and so filling.
 The huevos rancheros crepe, homemade breakfast burrito, waffles and French Toast are stand-outs, while the grits are scrumptious.

 Broad Street Bakery & Café